Firearms and Ammunition

-- All declared or identified firearms may be collected from the Firearm Desk just after immigration.
-Firearms not declared at departure, or not identified by an appropriate label will be delivered to the normal baggage carousal for collection.
-After collection of checked baggage containing ammunition, you are required to proceed to the SA Police Firearm Office, where all necessary import permits and other documentation will be finalised.
+All declared or identified firearms may be collected from the Firearm Desk just after immigration.
+Firearms not declared at departure, or not identified by an appropriate label will be delivered to the normal baggage carousel for collection.
+After collection of checked baggage containing ammunition, customers are required to proceed to the SA Police Firearm Office, where all necessary import permits and other documentation will be finalised.

-We urge customers to declare baggage containing ammunition to the SAA handling agents at the point where you originally join SAA flights to avoid delays during the transfer process.
+Customers are urged to declare baggage containing ammunition to the SAA handling agents at the point where they originally join SAA flights to avoid delays during the transfer process.

 Visitors require a Temporary Import Permit.
 Temporary Import Permits will only be issued for foreign hunters and participants in an organised sport shooting event.
 Temporary Import Permits can be obtained on arrival at the SA Police Firearm Office situated after immigration.

 • Return airline ticket

 • Firearm license (or proof of ownership) from country of residence